vellfr00/spring-uncaught-guard/README.md

 - ⚡ **Zero Configuration Required**: Instantly operational with minimal setup—just add the `@EnableUncaughtGuard` annotation to your main application class and you’re ready to go.
 - 🐞 **Debug-Friendly**: Assigns a unique identifier to each exception, which is returned in the error response, making it straightforward to trace and debug issues across distributed systems.
 - 🛠️ **Highly Customizable**: Offers flexible customization options directly through the annotation, allowing you to adapt the library’s behavior to your specific needs.
-- 🔌 **Easily Extensible**: Provides extension points for custom exception logging, other than the ones already provided out-of-the-box, enabling seamless integration with your existing logging and monitoring infrastructure.
+- 🔌 **Easily Extensible**: Provides extension points for custom exception logging, other than the ones already provided, enabling seamless integration with your existing logging and monitoring infrastructure.

 ### ⚙️ How It Works
 Spring Uncaught Guard utilizes Spring's `@RestControllerAdvice` mechanism to seamlessly intercept uncaught exceptions thrown by your REST controllers.
 By default, it is configured to handle all exceptions that are subclasses of `RuntimeException`, which are commonly used for application-specific errors.